SUSE-Cloud/suse-cloud-appliances/HOWTO.md

 ## SUSE Cloud installation

-*   Start VirtualBox’s GUI
+*   If using VirtualBox:
-*   VirtualBox network preparation
+    *   Start the GUI
     *   *File* → *Preferences* → *Network* then ensure you have:
         *   a single NAT network (in VirtualBox 4.2 this is hardcoded so don’t worry about it)